heyitsvajid/Crowdsourcing_Marketplace_MongoDB/README.md

-# Crowdsourcing Marketplace using MySQL
+# Crowdsourcing Marketplace using Kafka and MongoDB
-To demonstrate the use of stateless RESTful web services by creating prototype of Freelancer web application. (www.freelancer.com).
+To design and develop the prototype of ‘Freelancer’ (www.freelancer.com) web application and demonstrate the use of RESTful web services along with distributed messaging system Kafka as a middleware and NoSQL database MongoDB along with Passport as a authentication service middleware and deployment on Amazon EC2 instance.

 ```
 Individual assignment for CMPE 273 - Enterprise Distributed Systems course during Software Engineering.
 ```
-## Goal

-To design and develop the prototype of ‘Freelancer’ (www.freelancer.com) web application and demonstrate the use of RESTful web services along with distributed messaging system Kafka as a middleware and NoSQL database MongoDB along with Passport as a authentication service middleware and deployment on Amazon EC2 instance.

 ## Solution

-My Freelancer prototype application is divided into 3 parts:
+This application is divided into 3 parts:

 * freelancer-react-client
 * freelancer-node-backend
 * freelancer-kafka-backend

-Freelancer react client consists of react components and calls freelancer-node-backend API on any user action. freelancer-node-backend consists of 23+ APIs to send message to kafka topic on user action. freelancer-kafka-backend consists of 23 consumer.
-These consumers keep on listening to 23 topics and perform activities on receiving the message on topic. freelancer-node-backend and freelancer-kafka-backend use ‘correlation-id’ to remember to communication and work as request/response.
+react-client consists of react components and calls node-backend API on any user action. node-backend consists of 23+ APIs to send message to kafka topic on user action. kafka-backend consists of 23 consumer.
+These consumers keep on listening to 23 topics and perform activities on receiving the message on topic. node-backend and kafka-backend use ‘correlation-id’ to remember to communication and work as request/response.
 As there is one unique topic for each API, no single consumer is overloaded with multiple request and scalability is achieved.
-In this way freelancer-node-backend does the message producing part and freelancer-kafka-backend deals with performing actual functionality involving MongoDB database.
+In this way node-backend does the message producing part and kafka-backend deals with performing actual functionality involving MongoDB database.
 In this application Passport JS node module is used as a authentication middleware with persistent session configuration which are stored in MongoDB.
 This provides horizontal scalability.